dougeby/IntuneDocs/intune/includes/intune-notices.md

 ### Reminder: Removal of existing Exchange Online to Intune connectors <!-- 3105122 -->
-We shared in MC165575 that we would be removing the Exchange Online to Intune ‘Service to Service’ connector functionality in an upcoming update.
+In MC165575, we shared that we would be removing the Exchange Online to Intune ‘Service to Service’ connector functionality in an upcoming update.
 With the February update to the Intune service, we’ll disable the button to set up new connectors.
 We are planning to remove all existing Exchange Online to Intune connectors in March 2019.

 #### How does this affect me?
 You are receiving this message since our records indicate that you may be using the ‘Service to Service’ connector functionality in your environment.
 The ‘Service to Service’ connector supports Intune management of Exchange Active Sync Only devices for Exchange Online and doesn't support on-premises infrastructure.
-This connector, due to the way it displayed in the console, appears to be necessary for Conditional Access (CA), when in reality, it's not needed for CA. You may have been using this connector to understand the usage of Exchange Online prior to applying Conditional Access.
+This connector, because of the way it displayed in the console, appears to be necessary for Conditional Access (CA), when in reality, it's not needed for CA. You may have been using this connector to understand the usage of Exchange Online before applying Conditional Access.
 This information is already provided by the Microsoft 365 Admin Center.
 Here, you’ll find provides usage reports for Exchange Online including the app type being used for between 7 and 180 days.
 For more information see [Office 365 Reports in the Admin Center - Email apps usage](https://docs.microsoft.com/office365/admin/activity-reports/email-apps-usage?view=o365-worldwide).

 If you use this connector in your environment, you won’t be able to monitor or wipe Exchange Active Sync Only devices in Intune after connectors have been disabled in February.
 There's no anticipated impact to your end users during this change.